NToepke/Group-4-Fork/Sprint Two Documents/Design Documentation.md

 [Unified Data Model](https://oss-augur.readthedocs.io/en/main/schema/data-model.html)

 **Installation Instructions**
-These where found to be lacking by both our team and others to get a working instance of Augur, our goal will be to figure out how to make the process more clear
+These were found to be lacking by both our team and others to get a working instance of Augur, our goal will be to figure out how to make the process more clear

 **Common Issues**
 Addition of a 'Common Issues' section that documents various issues that users may experience and how to fix them.